tinacms/tina.io/content/blog/gatsby-tina-101.md

   }
 `

-export default inlineRemarkForm(Post, { queryName: 'post' })
+// Pass in the component to wrap and configuration object export default inlineRemarkForm(Post, { queryName: 'post' })
 ```

-The function `inlineRemarkForm` will take our `Post` component as an argument and return a wrapped component with all the plumbing Tina needs.
-This pattern is named ["higher-order components"](https://reactjs.org/docs/higher-order-components.html)- it allows the injection of custom logic into existing React components.
+`inlineRemarkForm` will take our `Post` component as an argument and return a component wrapped with Tina plumbing.
+[Higher-Order Components](https://reactjs.org/docs/higher-order-components.html) inject custom logic into existing React components.

-In our GraphQL, we've added a fragment `TinaRemark`.
-This pulls out additional data that Tina needs in order to allow file editing.
+In our GraphQL query, we've added a fragment, `TinaRemark`.
+This pulls out extra data for Tina to edit files.
 I also used a non-standard query name for my post data (`post`).
 Thankfully, it's easy to change what data Tina uses by passing in a configuration object to `inlineRemarkForm`.

 At this point, if we start our application, we can hop over to [localhost:8000](http://localhost:8000/) and see that Tina is working!